carbonblack/cbc-syslog/README.md

     template = {{source}} {{version}}|{{vendor}}|{{product}}|{{dev_version}}|{{signature}}|{{name}}|{{severity}}|{{extension}}

     #
-    #Location of the backup Directory
+    #Location of the Backup Directory
     #This will be the location of back up files in the event that results fail to send to Syslog
     #